Nutaboy/portfolio/content/docs/networking/_index.md

 ---

 ## 🎯 Goals
-When you work through this course you should be able to
+When you work through this course you should be able to:

 <input type="checkbox"> Understand the OSI model